-This building was built in 1960 as the Ensley Branch of the First National Bank.
+Built in 1960 as the Ensley Branch of the First National Bank.
 Construction began in April 1960 and was scheduled to take 6 months.
 Thomas C. Brasfield served as the general contractor and the building was designed by noted Birmingham architects Warren, Knight, and Davis.

 Construction and design details indicate that this Early-20th Century Commercial style building was constructed circa 1925.
-An earlier one-story commercial building is shown on the 1911 Sanborn map and this building is shown on the 1928 and 1951 editions.
+An earlier 1-story commercial building is shown on the 1911 Sanborn map and this building is shown on the 1928 and 1951 editions.
 The 1925 city directory lists the A.M.
-Heller dry goods store at 1814 and T. G. Mackey & Sons men's furnishings at 1816 Avenue E. These are the addresses of the property indicated on the 1928 Sanborn map.
+Heller dry goods store at 1814 and T. G. Mackey & sons men's furnishings at 1816 Avenue E, then the addresses of the property indicated on the 1928 Sanborn map.